muratk5n/thirdwave/en/README.md

 ---

-The ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed, experiment continues...
+Experiment continues; The ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed..
 Latest;
 onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and simply cooked.
-Is fine so far.
+Fine so far.

 ---